prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 Optional<JdbcExpression> translated = jdbcExpression.getTranslated();
 ```

-Now we could remove all the tables from the group which have no join criteria and having join criteria which is not able to pushdwon.
+Now we could remove all the tables from the group which have no join criteria and having join criteria which is not able to pushdown.
 The removed tables will add in the rewrittenSources as explained on step5

 7. Create Single TableScanNode for grouped tables and add as MultiJoinNode source list